telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

   size_t   size() const;
 };
 ```
-The class `QueueWorkers` includes a private member of type `SyncQOverflow`, while the class `QueueNotifier` includes a private member of type `QueueWorkers`.
+Both classes `QueueWorkers` and `ServiceQueue` include a private member of type `SyncQOverflow`, while the class `ServiceQueue` also includes a private member of type `QueueWorkers`.
+Class `QueueNotifier` may include a vector of per-service `ServiceQueue` and also a default `ServiceQueue` (for notifications not associated to any service with reserved queue).

 Finally, `contextBrokerInit()` in `src/app/contextBroker/contextBroker.cpp` creates an instance of `QueueNotifier` as a singleton, when requested (when CLI parameter `-notificationMode` equals **threadpool**).